gw-vis/vishack/docs/source/concept.rst

 What is "health check"?
 -----------------------
-Health checks tell if a suspension behave normally.
+Health checks tell if a suspension behaves normally.
 Checks are usually required after traumatic events such as earthquakes.
 In conventional system health checks, the expert typically uses diaggui measurement templates with reference plots of transfer functions to do the measurement.